06 Aug How to Apply for Tax-free Childcare

-To receive the top-up, eligible parents must open an account online.
-The Government will provide a top-up of £2 for every £8 deposited by the parents, up to the above limits.
+The first step is to open up an account online.
+The government provides up to £2 for every £8 deposited by the parents, up to the above limits.
 The money in the account is then used to pay for childcare with a registered provider.

 Tax-free childcare is available for a child who is 11 or under and who lives with the claimant.
 Eligibility ceases on 1 September following their 11th birthday.
 A disabled child remains eligible until they are 17 as per the tax advisor.

-Tax–free childcare can be used to pay for childcare that is approved childcare.
-This includes childminders, nurseries, nannies, after school clubs, playschemes and home care agencies.
+Tax–free childcare can be used to pay for childcare.
+This includes childminders, nurseries, nannies, after school clubs, playschemes, and home care agencies.
 The childcare provider must sign up to the scheme.

 Interaction with tax-credit and Universal Credit